Tyler-Owen-Morris/PirateTradeWars/client/CLIENT_CONTEXT.md

-# Client Architecture - Pirate Odyssey
+# Client Architecture - Pirate Trade Wars

 ## Overview
 The client is a React application using Three.js for 3D rendering.
 It handles game rendering, user input, UI components, and WebSocket communication with the server.